darkoldlad/quebec-games-sales-parser/readme.md

-Create .env file in the root directory by terminal command:
+Create .env file in the project directory by terminal command:

 `touch .env`

-Copy all  vars from dist.env to .env file and specify correct values
+Copy all from dist.env and paste into .env file, then specify valid values